Some answers to common questions are listed below. For feature-specific FAQs, please see the menu options.

 I'm planning a page of case studies.
 Please get in touch if you have any suggestions or success stories to share.

 In addition to the chromosome mapping tools, the site hosts general tools for genetic genealogy.
-There's currently only one tool—the interactive shared cM project—but more are in development.
-The shared cM tool lets you enter the number of centimorgans you share with a match, and will then highlight possible relationships.
+The shared cM tool lets you enter the number of centimorgans you share with a match, and will then highlight possible relationships with probabilities for each.
 You can try this out here.

 Common questions from new users